Why a 50% Carbohydrate Diet Gives Dogs Cancer

 - Add in some good quality fats (krill oil or starflower).

 - Make yourself some golden turmeric paste for dogs.
 As the link will show, there 14 independent studies that show show turmeric fights cancer)

 - Pick up some good quality seaweed.
 It has some unbelievable anti-cancer properties.
-Here are 13 independent studies that show seaweeds fight cancer growth.
+Here are 13 independent studies that show seaweeds fight cancer growth, in humans at least.
 We picked four of the seaweeds used in these studies and put them in a product we call AC4.
 You have to be very careful making any sort of claims about cancer, we can only hope it will help and the testimonials tell us it does.